srimot123/coursera-getting-and-cleaning-data/README.md

   4) Last line within this Script creates "tidy_dataset.txt" file in your working directory

 # Code book:
-  Check the code book for all the variables and summaries calculated, along with units, and other relevant information.
+  Check the code book for all the variables and summaries calculated, along with units, and other relevant information of this file.